Commitment to Diversity

 Here is a sampling of our many other services, initiatives and programming that meet diverse needs:

-- An Inter-Cultural Center, Multi-Cultural Student Affairs Department, and MESA and TRiO programs to engage and support students of color;
+- An Inter-Cultural Center, Multicultural Affairs Department, and MESA and TRiO programs to engage and support students of color;

 - English-as-a-Second-Language courses, transition-to-college services, co-enrollment options and a Welcome Back Center to serve immigrant populations;